benjamshu/langdev/proto/README.md

 #THE PROTO-LANGUAGE

-Etymological and grammatical foundation for THE LANGUAGE_
+Etymological and grammatical foundation for THE LANGUAGE\_ Not yet complete\_